 Built in 1866, The East Fairfield Union Meeting House has been the architectural, social and spiritual anchor of our rural community for 150 years.
 Folks were married here, baptized their babies here, and attended candlelit Christmas Eve services here.
 For generations, the weather, milk prices, and road conditions were seriously discussed within these four walls.

-especially during difficult times.
+Ten years ago, an enthusiastic group of local residents acquired the building.
+We firmly believe that one way to preserve the character and integrity of a community is through the preservation of its old buildings.
+Further, we're convinced that music has the power to bind us all together, especially during difficult times.
 Thus, we find ourselves with The Meeting House on the Green, and the exciting challenge of preserving it for future generations, as well as re-purposing it with what is considered by many to be one of Vermont's premier music venues.

 To learn more about the history of East Fairfield and to follow the progress of our Preservation Project, CLICK HERE.

 Thanks to our sponsors, we were able to bring eight high-caliber groups to the Meeting House this past summer.
 Shows included the bluegrass of Beg, Steal or Borrow, tango with the Atlas Tango Project, New Orleans piano virtuoso Galen Cassidy Peria, a trio of Young Traditions Vermont fiddlers, the WDEV Radio Rangers, Celtic ballads, reels & jigs with Atlantic Crossing, the irrepressibly exuberant Annie & the Hedonists, and the impeccably crafted songs of American folk icon David Mallett.
 All but one of the concerts were held outside on the terrace with appreciative audiences enjoying lite dinner fare and scrumptious desserts on the village green.